Towards local testability for quantum coding: The hemicubic code

 The identification of ${n \brack p-1}$ and $\overline{n \brack p-1}$ shows that that $\partial {n \brack p}=0$ in the hemicube, and therefore that ${n\brack p}$ represents a cycle.
 In order to compute its cardinality, we also proceed by induction: the base cases are immediate and the induction step follows from the formula for the binomial coefficient: $\tbinom{n}{p} = \tbinom{n}{p-1} + \tbinom{n-1}{p-1}$. \end{proof}

-\begin{lemma} The $p$-chain ${n \brack p}$ can alternatively be described as the set of strings of length $n$, with all $\tbinom{n}{p}$ possible positions for the $p$ stars, and with the remaining indices filled with 0 and 1 as follows: the first numeral is set (for instance) to 0, and one alternates between 0 and 1 for each symbol following an odd number of adjacent stars. \end{lemma} For instance, we have ${4 \brack 2} = \{*\!*\!00, *0\!*\!1, *00*, 0\!*\!*0, 0\!*\!1*,00\!*\!*\}$. \begin{proof} The proof is again by induction: the base cases ${n \brack 1}$ and ${n \brack n}$ are true, upon swapping $*11\ldots11$ with $*00\ldots00$.
-The induction step follows from examination of Eq.~\eqref{eqn:np}: the value of the first numeral of strings in ${n \brack p}$ only depends on the parity of $p$, and therefore only changes after an odd number of consecutive stars. \end{proof}
+\begin{lemma} The $p$-chain ${n \brack p}$ can alternatively be described as the sum of $p$-faces represented by strings of length $n$, with all $\tbinom{n}{p}$ possible positions for the $p$ stars, and with the remaining indices filled with 0 and 1 as follows: a 0 when there is an even number of stars on its left and a 1 when there is an odd number of stars on its left. \end{lemma} For instance, we have

+\begin{proof} The proof is again by induction on $n$ and $p$: the base cases ${n \brack 1}$ and ${n \brack n}$ are immediate.
+For the induction step, it is sufficient to see that Eq.~\eqref{eqn:np} holds for the alternate description of Lem.~\ref{lem:cycle2}: observe that for every $p$-face of ${n \brack p}$, if the last coordinate is not a star, it takes value $0$ if $p$ is even and $1$ if $p$ is odd.
+Since $p$ is the number of stars on the left of the last coordinate, the description of Lem.~\ref{lem:cycle2} holds for ${n \brack p}$ assuming that it holds for ${n \brack p-1}$ and ${n-1 \brack p-1}$. \end{proof}